We're Here for You

 When establishing child custody, a MD judge will look first at what would be in the child's best interest both emotionally and financially.
 If both parents are able to provide a safe and secure home for the child, then joint custody may be awarded.
 In addition to joint custody, one or both parents may be awarded physical and legal custody, which decides where the children resides most of the time.

 Need a Joint Custody Attorney in Annapolis?

-When children are involved in a divorce, things can often be contentious.
-One of the most important facets of a divorce when children are involved is the custody arrangement.
-Under Maryland law, a judge will consider the best interests of children in the determination of a custody arrangement.
+Under Maryland law, a judge in Annapolis will consider the best interests of children in the determination of an arrangement.
 In the event that both parents offer safe and stable housing environments, it is possible to pursue a joint custody arrangement.

 Joint custody comes in two forms:

 - Physical Joint Custody: Both parents agree on a scheduling arrangement to share the time.
 This can, but is not necessarily, a 50-50 split between the two parents.

 - Legal Joint Custody: Both parents take an equal role in decisions about raising the child.
 This does necessarily including shared physical custody.

 A joint co-parenting arrangement may allow you to reduce stress, save time and allow your children to maintain a healthy relationship with both parents.

 The stress and circumstances of a divorce may negatively impact the children's life, but this type of arrangement can reduce the chance of those negative divorce consequences happening to your children.